Ciara: Legacy

 "Ciara's "Goodies" came out almost 15 years ago.
 That's a testament to just how improbably resilient Ciara's career has been.
 Though she's never quite regained that initial "princess of crunk-n-B" level of mainstream stardom, she has sustained a cult fanbase and delivered a remarkably consistent run of songs to back it up.

 Ciara's viral 2018 hit "Level Up" was likely the most saturated hit single of her career.
 Along with the wildly popular #LevelUp dance challenge that accompanied, the song was pushed to the forefront of Arizona politician Mark Kelly's winning campaign for the senate.
 The song is also noted for helping to bring Jersey and Baltimore club music to the mainstream, with the former being incorporated into its production.
 Ciara's music in general is popular and influential amongst club and underground music producers, with many remixes sampling her voice gaining popularity over the years.
 Canadian underground producer Jacques Greene was convinced to prioritize his music career after his song "Another Girl", which leaned on her vocals, gained traction.
 Latin R&B artist Rauw Alejandro admired Ciara early in his career because her music was 'club-friendly' and 'ripe for remixing'.

 Ciara has been credited with elevating the standard of dance, choreography, and visual art in her respective generation, and is regarded as an icon within the fields of dance, entertainment, and R&B for her contributions.
 According to The Fader, Ciara positioned herself as a "tomboyish, androgynous alternative" to her peers and the gender-swapping looks from her "Like A Boy" video both predates similar efforts from artists like Beyoncé and Lady Gaga, and made gender-swapping "cool" for female popstars.
 The publication also said her dance videos created a template for artists like Tinashe and raised discussion on female sexuality before feminism became more prominent in the music industry.
 On July 28, 2024, Ciara was honored with her own official day in Atlanta.

-Ciara has been cited as a musical influence or inspiration by many artists, including Ari Lennox, Baby Tate, Chloe × Halle, DaniLeigh, Dawn Richard, Dua Lipa, Flo, Girls' Generation, Grimes, Haim, Iza, Jackson Wang, Jesy Nelson, Jhené Aiko, Kehlani, Keke Palmer, Kyla, LaTocha Scott, Latto, Layton Greene, Lil Mama, Masego, Normani, Rauw Alejandro, Scott Hoying, Tate McRae, Taylor Swift, Tierra Whack, Tinashe, and Victoria Monét.
+Ciara has been cited as a musical influence or inspiration by many artists, including Ari Lennox, Baby Tate, Chloe × Halle, DaniLeigh, Dawn Richard, Dua Lipa, Flo, Girls' Generation, Grimes, Haim, Iza, Jackson Wang, Jesy Nelson, Jhené Aiko, Kehlani, Keke Palmer, Kyla, LaTocha Scott, Latto, Layton Greene, Lil Mama, Masego, Normani, Rauw Alejandro, Scott Hoying, Tate McRae, Taylor Swift, Tierra Whack, Tinashe, Victoria Monét, and 2NE1's Minzy.
 Ciara's public relationships have inspired K. Michelle and Summer Walker to release tracks titled "Ciara's Prayer".

 Personal life

-Ciara and rapper Bow Wow were in a relationship in the early 2000s.
-They started dating in October 2004 and were engaged to be married but split in 2006.

-In 2013, Ciara became engaged to rapper Future, with whom she has a son, born on May 19, 2014.
+Ciara and rapper Bow Wow started dating in 2004 and were engaged to be married, but split in 2006.
+In 2013, Ciara was engaged to rapper Future, with whom she has a son, born in May 2014.
 She ended their engagement in August 2014.